 DISMANTLING THE STORY

-You don’t have to rehearse familiar suffering.
+You are not required to continue rehearsing familiar suffering.

 You can discover what it means to live a BETR you.